 I ducked into the forest and changed everything.
 I changed out of my soaking wet running shorts into undies and waterproof trousers and got out of my wet merino t-shirt and into a merino long-sleeve.
 It was lovely to be warm again.

-I take my hat off to all the hardy souls who tramped Te Araroa trail over the 2016/17 season, because I imagine that many of their days were like this – it was a terrible summer last year!
+I take my hat off to all the hardy souls who tramped Te Araroa trail over the 2016/17 season because I imagine that many of their days were like this – it was a terrible summer last year!

 Once I reached the flat at Scotts Gap, there was no protection from the rain again.
 It was pouring, and I was walking into a headwind.
-All I could think on repeat was “only 2.5 more hours of this to go… ” and despite the fact that everything was now soaked through my waterproofs, I had a laugh to myself about how I would look back on this and define it as ‘character building’.
+All I could think on repeat, on repeat, on repeat… was “only 2.5 more hours of this to go… ” and despite the fact that I was again drenched through my waterproofs, and freezing cold, I had a laugh to myself about how I would look back on this and define it as ‘character building’.

-After the flat came the Island Bush track – another little hill, with a nice 4wd track to follow.
-At one part there was a fallen tree across the track, so I had to walk to the side through a small lake up to my knees to get through… a little extra annoyance in what was turning out be be a thoroughly tedious day!
+After the flat came the Island Bush track, another little hill, with a nice 4wd track to follow.
+At one part there was a fallen tree across the track, so I had to walk to the side through a small lake up to my knees to get through… a little extra annoyance in what was turning out be a thoroughly tedious day!